Information for families in Bournemouth, Christchurch and Poole

 Our priorities are to:

-• raise the educational achievement and progress in education of all children in care.
+• raise the educational achievement and progress in education of all children in care and care leavers by acting as an advocate and challenging quality at every phase

-• offer support, guidance and training to schools, foster carers, social workers and other professionals.
+• offer support, guidance and training to schools, foster carers, social workers and other professionals though our training programme and termly networks

-• ensure every child and young person in care has an effective and up to date Personal Education Plan (ePEP), for children aged 2 to 18 years.
+• ensure every child and young person in care has an effective and up to date Personal Education Plan (PEP), for children aged 2 to the age 18 (end of year 13) to enable them to reach or exceed their academic potential

-The virtual school and college does not exist in real terms as a building, there are no teachers, and children and young people do not attend.
-It is a service provided by dedicated professionals within the local authority whose work it is to promote and co-ordinate educational support for looked after children and care leavers so that they succeed at an early years setting, school, college and university or any other place of learning.
+The Virtual School and College does not exist in real terms as a building, there are no teachers in classrooms, and children and young people do not attend.
+It is a service provided by dedicated professionals within the local authority whose work it is to promote and co-ordinate educational support for looked after children, young people and care leavers so that they succeed at an early years setting, school, college and university or any other place of learning.

-Our purpose is to ensure that all professionals who work with looked after children and care leavers have high educational aspirations for them so that our pupils and students are given the best opportunities to engage, progress and achieve to their full potential, and are not disadvantaged by their past experiences or vulnerabilities.
+We aim to ensure that all professionals who work with looked after children, young people and care leavers have high educational aspirations for them so that our pupils and students are given the best opportunities to engage, progress and achieve to their full potential, and are not disadvantaged by their past experiences or vulnerabilities.

-We work closely with social care teams, including the Aspire Team, foster carers, schools and other educational providers, the Educational Psychology service, the SEN team, the Youth Justice Service and health colleagues.
+We work closely with social care teams, including the Aspire Team, foster carers as well as schools and other educational providers, the Educational Psychology service, the SEN team, the Youth Justice Service and health colleagues.

-What do we do and how do we do it - from the moment a child or young person enters the care of the local authority we allocate them with a specialised support officer or teacher to work with colleagues and understand each child or young person's educational needs including any challenges they may face.
+As soon as a child or young person enters the care of the local authority, they are allocated with a support officer who would be an Advisory Teacher or specialised Education Officer.
+They work in partnership with all professionals to understand each child or young person's educational needs including any challenges they may face.

 The team email address is virtual.school@bcpcouncil.gov.uk